Herzer History, Family Crest & Coats of Arms

 Early History of the Herzer family

-Another 159 words (11 lines of text) covering the years 1803, 1835, and 1888 are included under the topic Early Herzer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Herzer research.
+Another 89 words (6 lines of text) covering the years 1803, 1835, and 1888 are included under the topic Early Herzer History in all our PDF Extended History products and printed products wherever possible.

 Herzer Spelling Variations